segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 hidden: true
 ---
 [Voucherify](https://voucherify.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is an API-first Promotion Engine for growth teams.
 With Voucherify, marketers can run dynamic and personalized promotions and loyalty programs without the involvement of the development team.
 Run CDP-powered coupons, discounts, referrals, loyalty programs, gift cards, cashback, bundles, and more.
-The integration is bidirectional; therefore, Voucherify can be configured as both the Destination and Source of customer data.
+The integration is bidirectional, which means you can configure Voucherify as both the destination and source of customer data.

-This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but they can also federate the exported data into your other enabled Segment Destinations.
+This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) which can not only export data into your Segment warehouse, but can also sync the exported data into your other enabled Segment Destinations.

 This source is maintained by Voucherify.
-For any issues with the source, [contact their Support team](mailto:support@voucherify.io).
+For any issues with the source, [contact the Voucherify team](mailto:support@voucherify.io).

 > info "This is a Beta source"
 > The Voucherify Source is currently in beta, which means that they are still actively developing the source.
-If you are interested in joining their beta program or have any feedback to help improve the Voucherify Source and its documentation, [let their team know](mailto:support@voucherify.io)!_
+If you are interested in joining their beta program or have any feedback to help improve the Voucherify Source and its documentation, [contact the Voucherify team](mailto:support@voucherify.io).

 ## Getting Started